 My research interests include the genetic and environmental regulation and physiological roles of ascorbate (vitamin C) in plants.
 Most of our research is carried out in tomato.

-The regulation of vitamin C content in tomato fruit is interesting for two reasons: firstly tomato is a major source of vitamin C for the consumer, and secondly antioxidants, such as ascorbate, play important roles in plant and fruit development and stress tolerance and can also improve fruit conservation as we have previously shown (Stevens et al 2008).
+The regulation of vitamin C content in tomato fruit is interesting for two reasons: firstly tomato is a major source of vitamin C for the consumer, and secondly antioxidants, such as ascorbate, play important roles in plant and fruit development, physiology and stress tolerance and can also improve fruit conservation and yield as our publications have shown (Stevens et al 2008, Garchery et al 2013).

 Hélène Gautier, David Page, INRA Avignon